gdalle/SparseMatrixColorings.jl/docs/src/vis.md

 # Visualization

-SparseMatrixColorings provides some internal utilities for visualization of matrix colorings via the un-exported function [`show_colors`](@ref).
+SparseMatrixColorings provides some internal utilities for visualization of matrix colorings via the un-exported function [`SparseMatrixColorings.show_colors`](@ref).

 !!! warning
     This function makes use of the [JuliaImages](https://juliaimages.org) ecosystem.